yuxshao/learn-gamedev/Introduction to Game Development.md

 A more complete list can be found [here](http://ludumdare.com/compo/tools/).

 <a href="#top" class="top" id="GM-parts">Top</a>
-### 1.4.3 GameMaker
+## 1.5 GameMaker

 We'll be using GameMaker for the games we make in this guide.

+### 1.5.1 Why GameMaker?

 GM Studio on Windows is a great tool for development, with its frequent updates and cross-platform support.
 The built-in features it provides is good for getting rid of all the configuration and preprocessing needed to work in many other game engines, so it's fast to get a working prototype up.
 The model GM uses tries to be as simple as possible for non-programmers, too, and the learning curve is smooth, making it ideal for beginners.

 It's a powerful program too, with a sizeable list of notable indie games built with it, like Hotline Miami, Spelunky, and Undertale.

 GM for Mac, however, is based off an older version of GameMaker, so its functionality is limited.
 The game model and interface is nearly identical, though, so it's still a good way to learn the workings of game development and testing prototypes.
 It's worth using a different game engine or working on Windows for developing final products, though.

-### 1.4.3 Parts of GameMaker
+### 1.5.2 Parts of GameMaker

 In GameMaker, a game is made up of various parts.
 Here we'll describe each part and their function on a very basic level before we move on to using them when making our basic game.